guptahimDub/JavaChallenge/README.md

 ## Installation Steps
 1. Clone the Git Repository.
-2. `JavaChallenge` consists of two folders i.e. server (server-side code) and client (client-side code).
+2. `JavaChallenge` consists of src folder.
 3. Build the project using Maven.

 ## Build Projects

 1. Using below command

-`mvn clean install` - under JavaProject/server
+`mvn clean install` - under /JavaChallenge

 2. Run below command to deploy the project on embedded Tomcat server

-`mvn spring-boot:run` - under JavaProject/client
+`mvn spring-boot:run` - under /JavaChallenge

 ## Usage
 Once embedded server is started use below links to access the list of customers: